openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 .. contents::
   :local:
-  :depth: 2
+  :depth: 1

+In addition, see these other topics about different aspects of open response assessments.

-For more information about the components of an open response assessment, see :ref:`Open Response Assessments 2`.
-For information about viewing metrics and learner responses for released open response assessments, see :ref:`Accessing ORA Assignment Information`.
+* Components of an open response assessment: :ref:`Open Response Assessments 2`

+* Viewing metrics and learner responses for released open response assessments:
+  :ref:`Accessing ORA Assignment Information`

+* Actions you can take for an active ORA assignment: :ref:`Managing ORA Assignments`

 .. _PA Create Component: